 Your first call resolution rates may be speedy enough to impress the Flash himself, but are your team members left feeling overworked and overwhelmed by the pressure to perform?
 Are you really ensuring that customers feel heard or are you merely chivvying them along to move onto the next in line more quickly?

 Ultimately it’s important to have a balanced basket of service desk metrics that reflect what’s important to your company.
 So don’t just pick measures that are considered to be “best practice” metrics.
-Instead look to how different metrics will allow your service desk to both assess its overall performance (in line with business expectations) and to drive forward improvement activity.
+Instead look to how different metrics will allow your hopefully efficient service desk to both assess its overall performance (in line with business expectations) and to drive forward improvement activity.
 Finally, the assessment should also look at the value of existing metrics – so what are they used for?
 If the answer is very little then it’s probably time to employ different metrics.